 Connecting schools to the Internet in remote areas is an entry point for bringing connectivity to entire communities, to reduce the digital divide, and enable digital literacy.
 With its interactive learning functions, HUAWEI IdeaHub plays a key role in enabling online teaching methods for remote classrooms.
 The built-in AI technology adds to the functionality and enhances the interactive audiovisual experience for the students.
 As these teaching methods are introduced, the curriculum has to be adapted to encompass these additional audiovisual benefits, which are unlike those of traditional textbook teaching methods.

 One of the new teaching methods that has been introduced as result of the pandemic is Online-Merge-Offline (OMO) learning.
 OMO learning uses a hybrid infrastructure that combines open educational practices and real-time learning spaces, both online and offline.

 Making Education Campuses More Efficient

 Education campuses need to be run as efficiently as possible to be cost effective, and introducing technology can help to automate and optimize operational procedures.
 A smart management platform is needed to collect essential security, safety, and facility data to handle activities.
-Data is collected from multiple integrated sub-systems, including video surveillance, access control, fire detection, Wi-Fi, parking management, and Building Management Systems (BMSs).
+Data is collected from multiple integrated sub-systems, including access control, fire detection, Wi-Fi, parking management, and Building Management Systems (BMSs).